Early marriages in scripture, from Adam and Eve to Abraham and Sarah :-)

-Adam with his “XY” chromosomes has children with Eve (with “XX” chromosomes) , in Genesis, close to being a “clone” of Adam (taken from his rib) but with her own God-formed spirit and soul.
+Adam with his "XY" chromosomes has children with Eve (with "XX" chromosomes).
+Eve is "cloned" from Adam (taken from his rib) but with her own God-formed spirit and soul.

-According to early Jewish teaching, the first sons of Adam (XY) would have then married their sisters (XX).
-Yep, there aren’t any others to marry.
+According to early Jewish teaching, the first sons of Adam (XY) married their sisters (XX).
+Yep, there aren't any others to marry.